Home » Holidays Seasonal » Dollar Tree Christmas Village Update with Paint

 super finish max

-Typically I use the green nozzle (2.0 mm) for most of my furniture projects.
-But for this smaller project I used the small wrench to switch out for the blue nozzle (1.5 mm).
+Typically, I use the green nozzle (2.0 mm) for most of my furniture projects.
+But for this smaller project, I used the small wrench to switch out the blue nozzle (1.5 mm).

 super finish max for all your project needs

 The Super Finish Max paint sprayer comes with these three nozzles (tips).
 More tips are available (sold separately).
-I used the red tip (4.0 mm) when I painted a concrete block outbuilding.
+I used the red tip (4.0 mm) when painting a concrete-block outbuilding.

 small spray shelter